vandermeerlab/emi_shortcut/cache/data/README.md

 # Data files

-There is currently no loader of Neuralynx data to python-readable output.
-We go through MATLAB as an intermediate and save those data files as a *.mat in this directory that can be read by Python.
 These files are ignored by `git` so they do not get committed to the repository.

-It is possible to generate these files with the shortcut data and MATLAB code in code-matlab.
+To conserve space, we store data from each session as a *.pkl file.
+On machines with space, the raw data is in a `data-working' folder here.